Carol Jennings: Later developments

+to support members of the Pick's Disease Support Group, the forerunner of what would later become Rare Dementia Support (RDS), a world-leading service for people affected by rare dementias based at the UCL Dementia Research Centre.
+She is credited as the first support adviser of that group, years before the organisation formally came into existence.

 As the amyloid cascade hypothesis gained momentum, Professor Hardy received recognition for his contributions to the field.
-In 2015, Hardy became the UK’s first recipient of the Breakthrough Prize in Life Sciences for "discovering mutations in the amyloid precursor protein (APP) gene that cause early-onset Alzheimer’s disease, linking the accumulation of APP-derived beta-amyloid peptide to Alzheimer’s pathogenesis, and inspiring new strategies for disease prevention."
-In his acceptance speech for this award, he expressed special gratitude to Jennings’s family.
-In 2018, Hardy, alongside Christian Haass, Bart De Strooper and Michel Goedert, was honoured with the Brain Prize for "ground-breaking research on the genetic and molecular basis of Alzheimer’s disease."
+In 2015, Hardy became the UK's first recipient of the Breakthrough Prize in Life Sciences for "discovering mutations in the amyloid precursor protein (APP) gene that cause early-onset Alzheimer's disease, linking the accumulation of APP-derived beta-amyloid peptide to Alzheimer's pathogenesis, and inspiring new strategies for disease prevention."
+In his acceptance speech for this award, he expressed special gratitude to Jennings's family.
+In 2018, Hardy, alongside Christian Haass, Bart De Strooper and Michel Goedert, was honoured with the Brain Prize for "ground-breaking research on the genetic and molecular basis of Alzheimer's disease."

 Over time, researchers have expanded upon and challenged this hypothesis, but developing drugs that target amyloid proteins has proven to be a significant challenge, with many failures, underwhelming results, and dangerous side effects reported.

 When Jennings herself began to develop symptoms of Alzheimer's disease in 2008, she took a step back from her speaking and advocacy work.
 However, with the development of new and successful anti-amyloid treatments, journalists and researchers rekindled their interest in the origins of the amyloid hypothesis and Carol Jennings's involvement.

 One such success was shown in a large-scale trial of the monoclonal antibody treatment lecanemab.
 Professor Hardy described the outcome as both "modest" and "historic," and hailed it as the beginning of the end for Alzheimer's disease.
 In particular, there is hope that anti-amyloid therapies could eventually be used to prevent the disease ever progressing to the symptomatic stage.
 This resulted in renewed press interest in the Jennings family, and their contribution was once again covered by the press.